 What promotions or deals are available for the Midway?

-Wristbands for the Midway can be purchased in advance on indianastatefair.com for $20.
-After August 5th, wristbands will be $30.
+Wristbands for the Midway can be purchased in advance online by clicking here for $23.
+After August 6th, wristbands will be $30 on any weekday excluding Tuesdays and $35 for Fridays and Saturdays.
 On $2 Tuesday, all rides take one $2 ticket per person.
-Wristband dates are listed below:

 Information is subject to change.